xuankimtran/docs-1/pages/katalon-studio/docs/test-case-preferences.md

 description:
 ---

-With Test Case preferences, you can define the default behaviors related to test case design.
+With Test Case preferences, you can define the default behaviors related to your test case design.
 This include:

 * Test Case Calling
 * Default Open View